Apostolique/Vyne-Language/README.md

 Type 2 doesn't have the ability to produce side effects.
 Takes read-only input parameters and returns write-only output parameters.
 If the same variable is passed as an input and output, then some optimizations can be applied.
 For example a variable could end up being passed as a reference, or it could be passed by value with deep copy.
 Control flow is returned back to the caller.

-For example, the following function takes 1 input variables and returns 1 output variable:
+For example, the following function takes 1 input variable and returns 1 output variable:

 ```rust
 let a = 1;